 Healthcare is a competitive business!
-A well thought out marketing strategy can help you outshine your competition, but providers need to keep compliance in mind when considering email marketing for healthcare.
+A well-thought-out marketing strategy can help you outshine your competition, but providers must keep compliance in mind when considering email marketing for healthcare.

 So, do healthcare marketing emails have to be HIPAA-compliant?
-It’s an important question to ask, and one that’s not exactly clear-cut, because the answer is dependent on the context.
+It’s an important question to ask and one that’s not precisely clear-cut because the answer is dependent on the context.

 Does the Marketing Email Contain Protected Health Information?

 Email marketing for healthcare is subject to HIPAA regulations if the emails contain “protected health information” that is “individually identifiable.”
-The term “protected health information” refers to any data that relates to a person’s health, treatment, or payment information, whether it is in the past, present, or future.
+The term “protected health information” refers to any data relating to a person’s health, treatment, or payment information, whether in the past, present, or future.

 Under this definition, some examples of PHI may include: